 - Airbag: inflatable bags made of a thin, nylon fabric and folded into the steering wheel, dashboard, seat, or door.

-- Inflator Unit: a small cannister within the airbag that houses chemical propellants and an igniter to activate the chemicals to create a gas.
+- Inflator Unit: a small canister within the airbag that houses chemical propellants and an igniter to activate the chemicals to create a gas.

 Crash Sensors are located throughout the vehicle to help determine when an impact is forceful enough to inflate an airbag.
 And at the heart of the airbag system sits the control unit, or diagnostic unit, that control’s the airbag’s deployment, and stores crash data and hard codes.